 English is now the major language spoken in Coen, however, some of the other Indigenous languages still spoken in the area are Lamalama, Wik Mungkan, Ayapathu, Kaanju, Olkala, Southern Kaanju, Umpula and Morobalama.

-If you are planning a community visit then our Coen Community Engagement Guidelines might be helpful.
+If you are planning a community visit then our Coen Community Engagement Guidelines which can be located under Policies and Guidelines might be helpful.

-- Adults 17 years and over provided by the Queensland Government Statistician’s Office (QGSO), Queensland Treasury, based on the Australian Bureau of Statistics (ABS) unpublished preliminary Estimated Resident Population (ERP) data by age and sex at the Statistical Area level 1 for 30 June 2015.
+- Adults 18 years and over provided by QGSO, Queensland Treasury, based on the ABS unpublished preliminary ERP data by age and sex at the Statistical Area level 1 for 30 June 2017.